-- Dr. Brooks makes all of the TA assignments. - The process for applying for a teaching assistantship is in the "Procedures" part of your handbook. - If you've accepted a teaching assistantship and subsequently received funding from your advisor, contact Dr. Brooks immediately to see if a replacement is available.
+- BISI makes all of the TA assignments. - The process for applying for a teaching assistantship is overseen by BISI. - If you've accepted a teaching assistantship and subsequently received funding from your advisor, contact BISI immediately to see if a replacement is available.
 You can only back out of your teaching contract if, and only if, a replacement is available.